olcf/olcf-user-docs/services_and_applications/slate/workloads/pod.rst

 port forwarding works.

 Pods also have logs.
-And we can see the logs for the pod: (whatever was printed to stdout from within the container, not kubernetes).
+We can see the logs for the pod: (whatever was printed to stdout from within the container, not kubernetes).

 .. code-block:: text

    oc logs hello-world-pod

-Now lets delete our pod:
+Now let's delete our pod:

 .. code-block:: text

    oc delete pod hello-world-pod

-Deleting the pod will remove our ability to inspect the log output from ``oc logs`` so if you are debugging an issue you will want to keep the pod until the issue is resolved.
+Deleting the pod will remove our ability to inspect the log output from ``oc logs``, so if you are debugging an issue you will want to keep the pod until the issue is resolved.

 Running a Container in a Pod with the Web Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a single pod using the web console we will create from YAML
+To create a single pod using the web console, we will create from YAML.

 First, in the upper right-hand corner, click the ``+`` symbol.
 This can be used to add any YAML object from the web UI.